yunqing-me/WatermarkDM/README.md

                  --w_reg_weight 1e-7 \  # modify this to control the weight
                  --name temp \
 ```
 where you can tune the coef of reg to get a good trade-off.
 During training, you can optionally visualize the generated images using different prompts to test if the predefined watermark is properly embedded, while the performance is still good.
+(Note: please modify the GPU index upon your GPU availability)

 ### Experiment Configs:
 For practitioners, we suggest to use different experiment setups based on empirical results, user preference or the complexity of your watermark images, and texts.
 You can modify the configs in `./sd_watermark/configs/stable-diffusion/v1-finetune_unfrozen_watermark.yaml`, for example: